F5Networks/f5-telemetry-streaming/docs/declarations.rst

 Example 6: Custom Endpoints
 ---------------------------
-..
-IMPORTANT:: Configuring custom endpoints and multiple system pollers specific to those endpoints is currently EXPERIMENTAL and is available in TS v1.10.0 and later.
 See :doc:`custom-endpoints` for more information on this feature.

 |